joaopereirawd/react-carbon-ads/README.md

 # react-carbon-ads

-add your `carbon` embed code with jsx
+add your `carbon ad` embed code with jsx

 ## Instalation